-Drawbacks and Opportunities.
-We conduct a large-scale measurement study to comprehensively quantify the latency inflation cost (details are provided in § 5).
-Figure 1(a) illustrates an example of the analytics time cost breakdown of one data point.
-It starts from the request generated by the user in New York.
-The closest edge server, which caches static content, is selected and is in New York.
-The web server that provides dynamic content and handles cookies is hosted at AWS's us-east-1 region.
+Figure 1.
+Breakdown of time cost in a simple application of advertisement campaign.

+AWS's us-east-1 region.
 The server for global streaming analytics is, however, located in California.
 All QUIC connection handshakes take 97.8 ms in total.
-Adding up to the processing time costs at both the edge and web servers, which take 378.2 ms in total, as well as the delay of 32.3 ms from the web server to the analytics server, the time cost before the cookie arrives at the analytics server is 508.3 ms, which occupies more than 50% of the total time cost assuming 500 ms is needed for the analytics itself.
+Adding up to the processing time costs at both the edge and web servers, which take 378.2 ms in total, as well as the delay of 32.3 ms from the web server to the analytics server2, the time cost before the cookie arrives at the analytics server is 508.3 ms, which occupies more than 50% of the total time cost assuming 500 ms is needed for the analytics itself3.